Login

 Biweekly vs. Monthly Amortization Schedule

-In one amortization schedule — biweekly (blue) vs. monthly (black) comparison.
+In one amortization schedule—biweekly (blue) vs. monthly (black) comparison.

-For a $325,000 loan, total interest comes to more than $300,000 for the monthly option and $247,000 for the biweekly option.
-Sure, saving more than $50,000 with the biweekly option is excellent, but $247,000 is still a lot!
+For a $325,000 loan, total interest exceeds $300,000 with the monthly option and $247,000 with the biweekly option.
+Saving more than $50,000 with the biweekly option is substantial, but $247,000 is still a large amount.

 Biweekly Mortgage Calculator with Extra Payments